You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 Investors give a broker a stop-loss order to sell a particular stock once it reaches a price.
 A stop-loss is intended to reduce the investor's loss on an investment in a security.
 By placing a stop-loss order 10% below the stock's purchase price, you can keep your loss to that amount.
 To comprehend the stop-loss concept, think about the following example.

 Consider buying shares of Reliance Industries for INR 2,000 each.
-You program a stop-loss order for INR 1,800 after purchasing the stock.
+After purchasing the stock, you program a stop-loss order for INR 1,800.
 The broker will sell your shares at the going market if the stock drops below INR 1,800.
-Fortunately, stop-loss orders are automated and don't require human input, thanks to the development of technology.

 What is a Stop Loss Order?